Inmate writes judge who sentenced him to announce new song

 The Daily News reports John Star wrote to Judge I. Leo Glasser in a letter filed last week to tell him about a music single, "African Girl."

-Star, who is serving an eight-year sentence in Pennsylvania after admitting to conspiracy to commit bank and wire fraud in 2015, recorded the song a few years ago over the phone.
+Star, who is serving an eight-year sentence in Pennsylvania after admitting in 2015 to conspiracy to commit bank and wire fraud, recorded the song a few years ago over the phone.

 Glasser is a federal judge in Brooklyn.